Intelligencia GraphQL API Reference

 api_trial_drug

 Provides the relationship between trials and drugs.
-One trial can have one drug (monotherapy) or multiple drugs administered (combination therapy).
+One trial can have one drug (monotherapy) or multiple drugs administered (combination therapy)

 Field Name Description